 On-street parking rates:

 Where on-street paid parking is available, it is divided up into parking zones.
 Parking rates are based on time-of-day demand within the parking zones.
 Rates vary by zone and time can be purchased in 15-minute increments for all zones.

 Year round, citizens can make a donation to United Way Halifax using any parking pay station.
 To make a donation, simply select "Help/Info" from the home screen and then opt for "Donation".

 How to avoid a parking ticket

 Watch for signs

-Downtown signs can sometimes be tricky, so when parking, don’t risk it: read the sign carefully.
-Some roads in the downtown core have rush-hour, no-stopping zones.
+Downtown signs can sometimes be tricky so ensure to read the signage carefully.
+Some roads in the downtown core have rush hour "No Stopping" zones.
 If your vehicle is parked at one of these locations during the posted rush hour times, it will be towed and impounded.
 In addition, watch for posted street cleaning signs and areas that have multiple signage.

 Know the difference between "No Stopping" and "No Parking"

 The "No Stopping" symbol is the most restrictive parking regulation.
 Once a vehicle has ceased moving, even if it is occupied, it is deemed stopped.
 Bus, Tour Bus, Taxi, and No Stopping zones are all off limits to unauthorized vehicles.
 If you choose to stop in any of these zones, you can be ticketed and towed.